Skip to Content

 — The Daily Telegraph, London

 A charismatic speaker, Eric Whitacre has given keynote addresses for many Fortune 500 companies, in education and global institutions from Apple and Google to the World Economic Forum in Davos and the United Nations Speaker’s Program.
 His mainstage talks at the influential TED conference in Long Beach CA received standing ovations.
-His collaboration with Spitfire Audio resulted in a trail-blazing vocal sample library, became an instant best-seller and is used by composers the world-over.

 Featured on